DanielHadley/DanielHadley.github.io/about.md

 permalink: /about/
 ---

-I am the Chief of Staff to Mayor Joe Curtatone of Somerville, Massachusetts. (*DISCLAIMER: I don't speak for the Mayor or the City on this blog.
-These are my opinions.*) Previously I was the director of the Mayor's Office of Innovation and Analytics.
-Prior to that I studied urban planning at Harvard.
+I am the Chief of Staff to Mayor Joe Curtatone of Somerville, Massachusetts, and an Innovations in American Government Fellow with the Harvard Kennedy School Ash Center. (*DISCLAIMER: I don't speak for the Mayor, City, or Harvard on this blog.
+These are my opinions.*) Previously I was the director of the Mayor's Office of Innovation and Analytics, and prior to that I studied urban planning.

 ### About Somerville